 - They are a nuisance because the grubs feed on the roots of all kinds of different plants, including turf and grass, destroying the plants.

-- Their life cycle is only one year long, which means that their population rapidly increases.
+- Their life cycle is only one year long.

 - You may also see birds, skunks, and other predators digging up your lawn in search of grubs.